D4N113L/D4N113L/README.md

-Hi, I’m Daniel Greiner

-- 17 y/o final-year CS student @ The Open University of Israel.
-- Focused on low-level security research and development.
-- Regularly solve CTFs—mainly pwn, reverse engineering, and crypto.
+I’m a 17-year-old final-year Computer Science student at The Open University of Israel, with a strong focus on low-level security research and development.
+I’m also an active participant in CTFs, specializing in pwn, reverse engineering, and cryptography.

 <!---
 D4N113L/D4N113L is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.